 Below are links to some of the forums that my services or products are mentioned in.
+I haven't kept up with these in some time, and you will likely find new ones out there.
 The forums are a great way for guys to share opinions and ideas, and although you can't believe everything you read on a forum and the intent and rules are often twisted to gain commercial advantage, they are still a good idea.
 To support their intent, I do not solicit my customers to cheerlead for me, nor do I try to control what my customers or others say about my services and products- however I do take my liberty to comment on threads and posts from time to time on this page to provide clarification or an explanation to those that are looking for that, and to share threads that are related to what I offer, so that anyone interested can get to it easily from here.

-I actually offer both the 8.1 GM system and the Allison Medium Duty system- the MD system is what I typically offer to most applications with the Cummins diesel.
+I actually offer an Allison Medium Duty system.
 There are a couple different options on the TPS and rather than pay retail myself for an Allison TPS and mark it up another 30%, I point my customers to good vendors and allow them to get them on their own.
 Other options I can provide and make $20.00 on them for my trouble.

 As far as locking the converter up in lower gears goes- I don't do that initially to protect my customer's best interests.
-The initial adaptive learn stage for a new TCM is typically quite violent- and if it goes through that with the converter locked up it could damage the transmission.
+The initial adaptive learn stage for a new TCM is typically quite violent- and if it goes through that with the converter locked up it is at least not very nice to your truck and could potentially damage the transmission in high performance applications.
 I minimize this risk in two ways- one by NOT locking up the lower gears until the trans is ready for it, and two by doing the initial adaptive learn with the new TCM in my Suburban when the system is tested.

 Chances are very good that you have already read a good bit of this one on the 4bt swaps forum.
 There is a good amount of info on the 8.1 control system on that thread- although it can take hours to sort it all out.
 Maybe someday someone will condense it down to the good stuff.
-The 8.1 system is quite limited as far as shift quality tuning goes and having to use the Chevy BCM module for tow/haul is a bit of a pain- but if you are dead set on having tap-shift it's the only way to go so far.
-Be forwarned that if you have lots of power it may be difficult to avoid flaring or small binds.
-I can re-flash any A40 TCM to the 8.1 calibration for a reasonable price in case you have a hard time finding one- and there are other options besides the CAT tps that I can set you up with as well.
+The 8.1 system is quite limited as far as shift quality tuning goes and having to use the Chevy BCM module for tow/haul is a bit of a pain- but if you are dead set on having tap-shift you may want to consider it.
+Be forwarned that if you have lots of power it may be difficult to avoid flaring.

 Allison with 205 transfer case threads

+These posts are pretty old now.
+Howard's Allison Conversions and Advance Adapters both make adapters to use the 205 with an Allison.
+I have customers using both.
 A few things to be wary of with the 205- the front driveshaft will need to be a skinny one or it will hit the pan, and you may even need special clocking or a lift kit to get it away from the pan still.
 The 241 passenger side drop Chevy case has the same issues.
-If you want the 205, you will also have to cut some of the extension housing to make room for the shifter rails.
-Remember that if you use the preferred medium duty calibration, you currently must put the speed sensor in the extension housing of the trans- not in the tail shaft of the transfer case.
-The sensor in the transfer case only works with the 8.1 calibration.

 Actually, I can support an exhaust brake with the 68RFE, but there are some things to explain about that option, and most likely did explain the options to Jim but he probably didn't feel like going through all that on the forum.
 See my 68RFE Swap Page for the details.